These delicious, from-scratch, fudgy, one-bowl red velvet brownies come together quickly to produce a really delicious dessert!

 Step 5 - Add in the vanilla, vinegar, and food coloring.
 Mix in until combined.

 Step 6 - Add in the cocoa powder, flour, baking powder, and salt.
-Fold in until combined and no more pockets of flour are seen.
+Fold in with a wooden spoon or rubber spatula until combined and no more pockets of flour are seen.

 Step 7 - Toss in the white chocolate chunks and fold through to combine.